Please note: a valid prescription is required for all prescription medication.

 Side Effects and Safety

-- Injection site issues: mild swelling or discomfort
+- Injection-site issues: mild redness or sensitivity

 Drug Interactions and Cautions